hervenivon/awesome-discoveries/docs/growing-a-company/README.md

 * [We Work Remotely](https://weworkremotely.com/) - Another remote dedicated job post index.
 * [Remote only](https://www.remoteonly.org/) - In addition to the tips, the pros and cons, you'll find another list of remote companies.
 * [25+ Fully Remote Companies That Let You Work From Anywhere](https://zapier.com/blog/companies-hiring-remote-workers/) - A review of famous remote ok companies.

+## Tools

+### Product management

+* [airfocus](https://airfocus.io) - Some interesting view to render your roadmap.
+* [trello](http://trello.com/) - The famous Kanban based online service to manage your task and roadmap.
+* [notion.so](https://www.notion.so) - The one tool for all replacing evernote, trello, asana, etc.
+* [uservoice](https://www.uservoice.com/) - User centric roadmap definition.

+In any case, please avoid using [aha!](https://www.aha.io/).
+This is certainly unfair, but my experience with this tool, and the support team is dramatic. aha! was hated in our company.
+It's code name was "the place were ideas die".
+It was slow, hard to use, nearly impossible to find information.
+And, at the end we weren't able to export our data.
+Cherry on the cake: way too expensive.

 ## Further inspiration